w3c/wcag2ict/background-on-text-command-line-terminal-applications-and-interfaces.md

 Background on Text / Command-line / Terminal Applications and Interfaces
 ------------------------------------------------------------------------

-How text interfaces are realized
+How Text Interfaces Are Realized
 --------------------------------

 The interface of a text application is realized through a server application directing which characters should be placed on the screen, along with either a hardware terminal or a terminal application that displays the characters.
 The client terminal application for text applications is analogous to a web user agent for web pages.
 Also, like web applications, text applications may execute primarily on a remote server or execute locally.